afkummer/gecco2020-brkga/README.md

 ## Building the project

 To be able to compile the code, you need:
-- A C++17 compiler (clang >= 6.0 should be fine)
+- A C++11 compiler (clang >= 6 or gcc >= 7 should be fine)
 - CMake build system

-On a updated Debian/Ubuntu/Linux Mint installation, you can install those dependencies by running `sudo apt install clang++-8 cmake libomp-8-dev`.
+- Make utility
+- OpenMP support, if you plan to use multithreading

+To build the project, you first need to use the `cmake` utility to generate the makefile.

-To build the project, browse to the `build` directory and issue the command `cmake ..` to generate the makefile.
-Then, simply run `make`.
-By default, CMake is set to generate a debug-friendly binary, with all code optimizations disabled and all symbols embedded.
-To change this behavior, run `CXX=clang++-8 cmake .. -DCMAKE_BUILD_TYPE=Release` to enable the `-O3` optimization flag.
+1. Browse to the `build` directory and issue the command `cmake ..` to generate the makefile.

+2. Then, run `make` to build the project.
+By default, `cmake` sets compiler flags to generate a debug-friendly binary.
+To change this behavior, run `cmake` of step (1) with the additional argument `-DCMAKE_BUILD_TYPE=Release`.

+3. Run `make` to build the binaries.
+The main executable is called `brkga`.

 ## Running the genetic algorithm

-Once compiled, you should be ready to use this implementation of the BRKGA.
+Once compiled, you should be ready to use this implementation of the BRKGA to solve any instance from Mankowska et al. (2014) dataset.
 If you execute the binary `brkga` without any arguments, it will present you the command line usage.

 ```bash
 $./brkga
 Usage: ./brkga  <1:inst path> <2:seed> <3:pop size> <4:num generations> <5:% elite> <6:% mutant> <7:% bias inherit elite>
 ```

-Following the list of parameters, you need to specify:
+Following the parameters list, you need to specify:

 - `<1: inst path>` The path to the instance file to be solved
 - `<2: seed>` The seed to be set into the Pseudo-RNG